f5devcentral/nginx_automation_examples/workflow guides/nginxaas-nap/Readme.md

-# Deploying F5 NGINXaaS on Azure with App Protect and Grafana Integration
+# Deploying F5 NGINXaaS on Azure with App Protect and Azure Grafana Integration
 ==================================================================================================

 ## Table of Contents